 Pets are not permitted on the Preserve or in Museum buildings.
-Service animals are, of course, welcome.
+Service animals are, of course, welcome but must be leashed.
 Please do not leave your pets in parked vehicles—even in the shaded area of the parking lots—we will notify authorities of animal cruelty.

 While sporting activities are not permitted, bicycling is permitted on paved surfaces using the same reasonable cautions and following traffic directory signs as one would commonly do while cycling anywhere else.
-We favor visitors maintain their bikes on the paved roadways – not the brick or stone walking paths.
+We ask that visitors only ride their bikes on the paved roadway – not the brick or stone walking paths.
 As we are a passive preserve, we do not permit cycling on the trails or grass areas.
 This applies also to scooters, skating and skateboarding.

 No alcohol or loud music is permitted.